 In the ordinary course of business, the Branch enters into various types of transactions that involve derivative financial instruments.
 A derivative financial instrument is a financial contract between two parties where payments are dependent upon movements in price in one or more underlying financial instrument, reference rate or index.
 Derivative financial instruments include forwards, futures, swaps and options.
-During the year the Branch entered into forward foreign exchange contracts only.
+During the year the Branch entered into forward foreign exchange contracts, currency swaps contract and interest rate swaps.